jadeforrest/blog/content/pages/1--about/index.md

 * Executive advisor or coach.
 * Fractional doer.
 * Interim VP of Engineering.
+* Group leadership coach

 As **executive advisor**, I meet weekly or biweekly with one or more leaders in your organization.
 We conduct working sessions where we problem-solve your current challenges.
 You bring context, I bring expertise, and together we come up with better solutions than either of us could individually.

 As a **fractional doer**, you point me at a problem in your organization, and I take care of it.
 You get the benefit of hiring someone with deep expertise who can produce amazing results in a short period of time.
 Fractional work also encompasses evaluation of an organization -- I can take a look at what is working and what isn't, and give you a list of recommendations.
 A benefit of fractional work is that you can hire a level of talent that would otherwise be unaffordable or inaccessible.

 As an **Interim VP of Engineering**, I take leadership for a limited period of time (usually 3-9 months).
 I improve the organization and hire my replacement.

+As a **group leadership coach**, I run group sessions for frontline managers, directors, and heads of engineering.
+Learn more [here](/group-leadership-coaching/).

 ## Is your company a fit?